nyu-software-engineering/project-proposal/instructions.md

 ## Submission

 Complete the assignment as a Markdown document in the file named `README.md` in this repository.
-The docuement should be nicely formatted and outlined with a clear heading and sub-headings for each section.
+The document should be nicely formatted and outlined with a clear heading and sub-headings for each section.

 Use the `git` features of **Visual Studio Code** to commit your work and `push` them to the GitHub repository.